KarelZe/thesis/references/obsidian/📑notes/🧭Evaluation metric notes.md

 where $\mathbb{I}$ returns 1 if the argument is true and $\sum$ counts the number of misclassifications

 Zero-one loss:
 The simplest loss function is the zero-one loss.
 It literally counts how many mistakes an hypothesis function h makes on the training set.
 For every single example it suffers a loss of 1 if it is mispredicted, and 0 otherwise.
-The normalized zero-one loss returns the fraction of misclassified training samples, also often referred to as the training error.
-The zero-one loss is often used to evaluate classifiers in multiclass/binary classification settings but rarely useful to guide optimization procedures because the function is non-differentiable and non-continuous.
+The normalised zero-one loss returns the fraction of misclassified training samples, also often referred to as the training error.
+The zero-one loss is often used to evaluate classifiers in multiclass/binary classification settings but rarely useful to guide optimisation procedures because the function is non-differentiable and non-continuous.
 Formally, the zero-one loss can be stated has:
 $$
 \mathcal{L}_{0 / 1}(h)=\frac{1}{n} \sum_{i=1}^n \delta_{h\left(x_1\right) \neq y_i,}, \text { where } \delta_{h\left(x_1\right) \neq y_i}= \begin{cases}1, & \text { if } h\left(x_i\right) \neq y_i \\ 0, & \text { o.w. }\end{cases}
 $$